jeswin666/text-to-Audio/README.md

-# text-to-Audio
+# yt-mp3-downloader
-A simple python script to convert text to Audio.
+A simple python script to download audio of a youtube video and save it as a mp3 file.